In most cases, your graduate/professional program will offer new student orientation but here are some helpful resources to get you started.

 You will need your 10-digit university ID number for all university transactions.
 Please have this number available whenever you call a department or unit on campus as it will expedite requests.
 Your ten-digit University ID is needed for you to create a university account and obtain a network ID for email.
 Go to One.IU and type “Create a New Task” in the search bar.
 The first task shown is “Create My First IU Account”.
 Click on that and follow the instructions.
 Once you set-up your account, there is a delay of about 20 minutes before you can register for classes.
 If you are unable to set up your account, please contact the UITS help desk at (317) 274-HELP.

-Two-Step Login (Duo) will be required for all students beginning November 2.
-This will affect signing in to Canvas, One.IU, Box at IU, and any other services protected by the Central Authentication System (CAS).
+Two-Step Login (Duo) is required for all students.
+This affects signing in to Canvas, One.IU, Box at IU, and any other services protected by the Central Authentication System (CAS).
 Visit twostep.iu.edu for step-by-step instructions.
-The IU Knowledge Base also has in-depth overviews.>/p>
+The IU Knowledge Base also has in-depth overviews.

 The Barnes & Noble bookstore @ IUPUI offers textbooks for rent or purchase for all on-campus and most online courses.
 The bookstore also carries a large selection of school supplies, IUPUI apparel, stationary items, and a large selection of personal reading materials.

 While acquiring textbooks from the bookstore is convenient, we also suggest comparing prices with online retailers as an opportunity to save money.

 Immunization Compliance: Effective the Fall 2016 semester, every student who will be physically present on an Indiana University campus must provide certain immunization information to the university.
 The main objective of this provision is to enable the university to provide a safer and healthier environment for students.